 Check out this video of the team at Rivian building a R1T testing vehicle.

 At the moment, Lordstown has only released claimed specs to attract attention.
-The base model will start from $52,500, have a range of over 250 miles (400 km), electric AWD with four in-wheel hub electric motors producing around 600 hp, seating for five and a towing capacity of 7,500 lbs (3,402 kg).
+The base model will start from $52,500 (before tax credits), have a range of over 250 miles (400 km), electric AWD with four in-wheel hub electric motors producing around 600 hp, seating for five and a towing capacity of 7,500 lbs (3,402 kg).
 The battery can be charged in 10.5 hours to its full capacity with an AC charger and in 1.5 hours with a Level 3 DC charger.
 The Endurance pick-up truck will have a maximum speed of 128 km/h and a greadability of 30 per cent at GVW.
+We also know that the Endurance will target commercial buyers before personal vehicle owners.

-Lordstown recently announced that they have received a Letter of Intent (LOI) from a Florida-based company Innervations, which specializes in DC fast chargers and Level II EV chargers.
-Innervations have asked for 1,000 Endurance electric pick-ups to be given to their clients and make their fleets completely electric.
-Lordstown has already received similar LOIs from FirstEnergy for 250 units of Endurance and from Clean Fuels Ohio for 500 units.
+Lordstown has announced that they have received a Letter of Intent (LOI) from a Florida-based company Innervations, which specializes in DC fast chargers and Level II EV chargers for 1,000 Endurance electric pick-ups to be given to their clients and make their fleets completely electric.
+More recently it said the Westlake-based Momentum Group, that leases and sells corporate vehicles, had agreed to buy 900 electric pickups.
+Lordstown has already received similar LOIs from FirstEnergy for 250 units of Endurance, from Clean Fuels Ohio for 500 units and an unspecified volume from tire manufacturer Goodyear among many others.

-For now, Ford Motor Company has only confirmed that they’re making an electric version of the Ford F-150, one of the best-selling vehicles in the world.
-It is expected to arrive in 2022, with pre-production testing currently underway.
+Ford Motor Company has confirmed that they’re making an electric version of the Ford F-150, one of the best-selling vehicles in the world.
 The first mules have been spotted with an independent rear suspension, and that coupled with the smooth and silent electric motor could provide an entirely different driving feel to the customer.
+Jim Farley, Ford’s Chief Operating Officer, in a new interview, has revealed that the Ford F-150 Electric will be launched in mid-2022 along with a new Transit electric van.

 5. Bollinger B2 – 2021 launch – 5,000 lbs (2,268 kg) payload